LSU-UE5/UE5-Materials/translucent/README.md

 ##### `Step 6.`\|`UE5MAT`| :small_orange_diamond: :small_blue_diamond:

 Now go into the game and test it out.
 Add another cube to the scene and bind the latest Material we just created.
+Now we can't affect metallic, specular or roughness, so it is a pretty flat blue.

 ![add another cube with new material](images/image_162.jpg)